St. Louis Cardinals Uniform History1900-1961

 1938

-Navy removed from soutache piping which is now just red.
+Thicker piping (called a soutache braid) is now just red.
 Have to be careful as the Cards used a soutache across the bottom of the placket as shown here.
 Their minor league teams had the soutache all the way down.
 Other than that the jerseys are similar.
 This has led to minor league jerseys being altered into fake Cards jerseys.

 Rawlings